|

 Shi Kon Budokai

-, which is affiliated to
+, which is affiliated to the

-representing karate in England.
+as the official body representing karate in England.

 The formal Japanese name of the club, SONRIKI